Stirling-Tools/Stirling-Tools.github.io/docs/Stirling-Account-Link.md

 - **Cannot connect:** check that you are the server's organization owner and a leader of the selected Cloud team, and that the server can reach Stirling Cloud.
 - **Allowance exhausted:** check the remaining credits and spend cap under **Usage & Billing**.
-- **Server offline:** cloud-backed features have a default **three-day** grace period.
-Restore the connection before it expires to avoid interruptions.
 - **Connection revoked:** reconnect the server with the appropriate Cloud team.